AFishingAddiction/AFishingAddiction.github.io/_posts/2023-04-11-best-topwater-lures-for-bass-fishing.md

 ## Best Topwater Frogs

-Topwater frogs are my absolute favorite type of lure to use during the dog days of summer and early fall.
-I've hand-picked the lures below based on both my own experience and the best rated lures on Amazon.
+Topwater frogs are a favorite among anglers&mdash;myself included&mdash;looking to entice big bass and other predatory fish to bite.
+With their lifelike appearance and realistic swimming motion, topwater frogs can be a highly effective fishing lure in areas with heavy vegetation or other obstacles.
+However, with so many options available on the market, it can be difficult to know which topwater frog is right for you.
+In this article, I've hand-picked several top-rated topwater frogs on Amazon, highlighting their pros and cons, and providing links for easy purchase.

 <hr/>
 {% for lure in page.lures.frogs %}